brenobattaglin/morty-os-automation/README.md

             Settings -> Security & Privacy -> Privacy tab -> Accessibility -> Add...

 For example, if you want to execute your node script in e.g. iTerm2, you'd have to add iTerm.app to the list.

+## Setup

+1. Run **npm i**.
+2. Make sure you're logged in on (these urls)[https://github.com/brenobattaglin/morty-os-automator/blob/main/src/constants/url.js] so the scripts can work properly.

+## How to use

+Run \*_npm run start_ on the terminal and select the option that best suits you.

 ## Credits